There are different types of PCOS

 In 2003 the Rotterdam Consensus Workshop was established to redefine the optimum diagnostic criteria for PCOS, which had not been reviewed in detail since the National Institute of Health (NIH) established guidelines for diagnosis in 1990.

 The outcome of the Rotterdam consensus was the classification of three clinical symptoms, indicative of PCOS: hyperandrogenism, menstrual irregularity and polycystic ovaries.
 The consortium concluded that a patient should present with at least two of these symptoms before a positive PCOS diagnosis can be made.
 Since this consensus, both the NIH and the Androgen Excess Society have adopted very similar criteria, requiring two clinical signs for a PCOS diagnosis.
+You can track your cycle and learn if you are experiencing menstrual irregularity using the Nabta cycle tracking app.

 The review panels held to date have recognised a number of other common features of PCOS, including insulin resistance, obesity and elevated levels of luteinising hormone in the serum.
 Although their presence is often considered intrinsic to PCOS, none are yet recommended for use in its diagnosis.
 Rather, women with PCOS are considered to be at greater risk of developing insulin resistance and obesity.